-How much does it cost to develop an app like Uber?
-We come across this question almost always when we think about app development for building apps like Uber.
+How much does it cost to develop an Uber like app?
+We come across this question almost always when we think about app development for building uber like the app.
 The answer always is – It depends!

 Related Reading – The Uber Business Model